"Oh no! Something has gone wrong" on Kali - How I Fixed It

 sudo apt dist-upgrade

-Note: I personally didn’t run sudo apt dist-upgrade, but it’s recommended that you do.
+Note: I personally didn't run sudo apt dist-upgrade, but it's recommended that you do to ensure all dependencies are properly resolved.

 sudo systemctl reboot